SeaSharpe/Design/ThreatModel.md

   **Description:**     SQL Database may be spoofed by an attacker and this may lead to incorrect data delivered to Web Server.
 Consider using a standard authentication mechanism to identify the source data store.

   **Justification:**   SQL Database will be authenticated using mutual SSL Authentication.
-So long as it's private key stays private this will serve to authenticate it.
+So long as its private key remains private it can be assumed as authentic.
   -------------------- -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------